Trial balance: definition, types and how to prepare

 How does a trial balance work?

-A trial balance works by testing the golden rule of double-entry bookkeeping: for every transaction, total debits must equal total credits.
+A trial balance works by testing the golden rule of double-entry bookkeeping: total debits must equal total credits.

-The report lists every account from your general ledger and places its final balance in either a ‘debit’ or ‘credit’ column.
-When you add up all the balances in both columns, the two totals should be identical.
-If they match, your books are considered ‘in balance’.
+The report lists every account from your general ledger and places its final balance in either a debit or credit column.
+When you add up both columns, the totals should be identical.
+If they match, your books are in balance.

 The role of trial balances in financial statements